Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/post-to-twitter.md

 - The Callback address must be identical to the HTTP server in SB.
 - The Keys in the C# codes are correct and still has the `@` and `"`.
 - The File Paths for images are correct.
+- Make sure the code Compiles.
+- Make sure the HTTP Server is active.